Feature image credit: Dominos Android App

 Here are 7 Google Play feature graphic examples, plus observations.
 Be sure to check out our other posts on Google Play bookmark our page of ASO best practices, tips & tricks.

 The feature graphic in Google Play, like the short description, is one of the many unique features which Google Play provides app marketers with that the App Store does not (also experiments, instant publishing, etc.).
 The feature graphic is also prominently located at the top of an Android app listing, above even the title, making it a highly important element to iterate on in app store optimization.
+Check out these 7 examples of Google Play Feature Graphics to get some ideas for your own Google play ASO:

 Image credit: Expedia Android App